Hewitt Quadrangle: Sculpture

 Before the colonnade of the Commons is a memorial cenotaph.
 Its inscription reads:

 In Memory of the Men of Yale who true to Her Traditions gave their Lives that Freedom might not perish from the Earth.
 1914 Anno Domini 1918.

 Behind the cenotaph, one can see inscribed the names of World War I battles of Cambrai, Argonne, Somme, Chateau-Thierry, Ypres, St. Mihiel and Marne.
 Woodbridge Hall, located on the west side of the plaza, was designed by the firm of Howells & Stokes and is French Renaissance in style.
 It contains the central administration of the university.
 The building was named for Reverend Timothy Woodbridge, one of the founders of Yale College.

 The Beinecke Library's sunken courtyard, visible but not accessible from the plaza, contains Isamu Noguchi's sculpture The Garden (Pyramid, Sun, and Cube).
 The three marble sculptures represent time, the sun, and chance.
 Alexander Calder's sculpture Gallows and Lollipops stands on the plaza.
-The Claes Oldenburg sculpture Lipstick Ascending on a Caterpillar Tread (now located in Morse College) was once on the plaza.
+The Claes Oldenburg sculpture Lipstick (Ascending) on Caterpillar Tracks (now located in the Yale University Art Gallery Sculpture Garden) was once on the plaza.